datkk06/OpenStack-Tutorial/Content/load-balancer.md

 # neutron floatingip-associate 0f16047b-bc77-472c-b6f4-d62dc7993adb e9afb9b3-ab00-4188-921d-6c676fef6c12
 ```

 The next step is to create a health monitor and associate it with the pool.
-The health monitor is responsible for periodically checking the health of each member of the pool.
+The health monitor is responsible for periodically checking the health of each member, so that unresponsive servers are removed from the pool
 ```
 # neutron lb-healthmonitor-create --delay 5 --type HTTP --max-retries 3 --timeout 2
 Created a new health_monitor: